Academic Catalog

 2. Imagery, symbol, metaphor

-3. Postmodern criticism: Deconstruction, Feminist, Marxist, Psychoanalytical, and other literary theory
+2. Criticism as applied to film and literature: Deconstruction, Feminist, Marxist, Psychoanalytical, and other literary theories

 1. Composition, contrast, point of view, framing, sound, music

-3. Appraise the value, artistic and aesthetic elements, cross-cultural significance, and meaning of contemporary literature to film adaptations
+3. Appraise the value, artistic and aesthetic elements, cross-cultural significance, and meaning of contemporary literature and film adaptations

 1. Critique and analyze film design and narrative